lucianoclugli/mlearning-datasets/README.md

 Feel free to program with any machine learning method (supervised, unsupervised, DL) using any programming languages, packages, libraries, ...

-Please, return us with the results in 7 days.
+Please, return us with the results on next Monday (June 03).
 It would be also nice give us a short description of results and algorithm in a report file.

 *Any doubts regarding this task, please don't hesitate to contact.